Equity, Diversity & Inclusion at ANW

 - Ensuring fair compensation for BIPOC and all artists at donor events and any other appearances or work that falls outside of their position as detailed in their contracts.

 - Establishing working groups to investigate our staff and artist recruitment, orientation, and career experiences to identify areas where un- or under compensated work is being sought; we will prioritize compensating such work fairly.
+March 2021 Update: We are establishing a policy for paying artists for non-artistic work.

 - Prioritizing the recruitment of BIPOC board members so that our organization may be led by members of the communities we wish to serve.
 Through 2024 ANW will at least double BIPOC representation on its board.
 We will continue to interrogate white supremacist barriers to building an equitable board.
 We will continue our practice of not requiring financial minimum contributions, and we will continue to evaluate board guidance and input independent of monetary contributions.